How a “Disability Statement” Can Help You Get Social Security Benefits

 • Note that witness signatures are only needed if the claimant (the person asking for benefits) can only sign an "X".

-• Mail or bring the completed and signed form to your local SSA office.
-You can find your local SSA office here.
+• Mail or bring the completed and signed form to your nearest Social Security field office.
+You can find your closest office using the locator tool here.

 • What was your life like before and after you were unable to work?
 Was there a time when your disability caused you to either leave your job or significantly change your day-to-day life?
 What were you able to do before that you can no longer do?